 - 25 years on 80% performance output In case a solar system is under-performing or certain PV panels are defect, under the guarantee conditions, the manufacturer will support in the form of solar panel replacements or additional PV power.

-Operators should seek insurance solutions from providers with an established track record and deep industry expertise.
+Operators should seek solar power insurance solutions from providers with an established track record and deep industry expertise.
 It’s important to find solutions that offer a holistic approach to risk management and the flexibility to grow as the industry evolves.
 Some products are designed to meet the specific needs of solar park operators so that in the event of a loss, their profit margins are protected.
-For example, such insurance would cover the costs associated with a business interruption that impacts the ability to produce power.
+For example, such solar insurance would cover the costs associated with a business interruption that impacts the ability to produce power.

-The insurance for MW-scale solar power generation projects covers:
+The solar insurance for MW-scale projects covers:

 - Fire & Allied Perils including Earthquake & STFI